berumiya/OBDLinkMX-Protector/README.md

 | Orientation | Print with the face down |
 | Supports | None required |

+You may send the file to a 3D printing service if you don't have a 3D printer.
+This is allowed under the MIT License.

 ## Dimensions
 The design was tested and confirmed to fit the **OBDLink MX+**.
 It has not been tested with other OBDLink models.